 Instant Cash Rebate

 When you buy an item that comes with an instant cash rebate, you get the rebate at the time of purchase.
-The rebate amount is subtracted from the original price and you pay the discount amount.
+The rebate amount gets subtracted from the original price and you pay the discount amount.
 There’s no need to fill out claim forms or wait for your rebate check -- it all happens instantly.
 If there are any forms or documentation required, the seller submits them rather than you.

 Mail-In Cash Rebate